casbin/casbin/README.md

 ## Persistence

-Both model and policy can be persisted in casbin with the following restrictions:
+The model and policy can be persisted in casbin with the following restrictions:

 Persist Method | casbin Model | casbin Policy
 ----|------|----